The College of Education at Michigan State University has a mission of Leadership, Scholarship and Service.

-We prepare professionals for leadership roles in education.
+We prepare professionals for leadership roles in education, health and well-being.

 Teaching is central to our scholarly identity and to the way we serve the educational needs of communities.
-We strive to develop and implement excellent, dynamic programs for the preparation of educators.
+We strive to develop and implement excellent, dynamic programs for our students.

-We seek to understand, reform and improve education.
+We seek to understand, reform and improve education, health and well-being.

 We study the processes of human learning and development.
 We move beyond analysis to promote education policy reform and assist in implementation.
 We seek to improve the conditions of learning and teaching for everyone in a technological society.
 We conduct comprehensive, rigorous research that addresses the needs and problems of practice.
 We strengthen connections between theory and practice through partnerships with schools and communities.

-We examine issues of education across the lifespan.
+We examine issues of education, health and well-being across the lifespan.

 We seek to understand how children and adults learn and develop, and how educators can best use that knowledge for the benefit of all learners.
-We recognize that all educators are themselves learners and we are committed to providing opportunities for their continuous professional development.
+We recognize that all professionals — across education, health and well-being — are themselves learners and we are committed to providing opportunities for their continuous professional development.
 We strive to sustain our college as a scholarly community for students, faculty and staff.

 History